mdg-private/hubble/packages/hubble:issue-sync/README.md

     opener/comment/snooze is non-MDG, and no overriding needsResponse
   - triaged -- *open* and Responded and not highly Active and last opener/comment/snooze is MDG, and no overriding needsReponse
-  - closed -- *closed* and Responded and not highly Active and last opener/comment/snooze is MDG, and no overriding needsReponse
+  - resolved -- *closed* and Responded and not highly Active and last opener/comment/snooze is MDG, and no overriding needsReponse
   - highly-active -- Responded and has highlyActive set